CarolinaYo/js-password-gen-cy/README.md

 _-   Invalid value or range warning_ will appear when user enter a length that is out of the range or a non numerical value.
 User will be navigated back to the previous prompt before proceeding to the next option.
 * ![Invalid input warning](/Assets/readme/invalid_warning1.png)

 b.
-Requesting criteria selection uppercase.
+Requesting criteria selection of uppercase.
 * ![Uppercase criteria](/Assets/readme/p2_uppercase.png)

 c.
-Requesting criteria selection lowecase.
+Requesting criteria selection of lowercase.
 * ![Lowercase criteria](/Assets/readme/p3_lowercase.png)

 d.
-Requesting criteria selection numeric value.
+Requesting criteria selection of numeric value.
 * ![Numeric criteria](/Assets/readme/p4_number.png)

 e.
-Requesting criteria selection number.
+Requesting criteria selection of special character.
 * ![Special symbol criteria](/Assets/readme/p5_symbol.png)

 _-  No selection warning_ will appear when no criteria was selected.
 User will be navigated back to the selection of criteria prompts.